rhysmoggs/ms4-morgan-and-co/README.md

 - 'Cancel' button.
 Leaves the page and returns to the main products page.

 ### Product Management - Edit Product page

 <img src="docs/screenshots/edit-product.png">

 The Edit Product page is for admin to edit the chosen product via a form.
 Only the store owner/admin can use this feature.
 The edited product is updated when the form is submitted and found in the same places as the original product.
 The information expected from the admin is the same as the Add Product page.
 The features include:
 - Validation on all user inputs.
 - All inputs seen on Add Product page, with all inputs presented again.
 The current product details will be populated in each input, ready to be edited.
-- 'Edit Product'.
+- 'Update Product'.
 This button submits the form to the database if all inputs are valid and met and updates that specific product.
 - 'Cancel' button.
 Leaves the page and returns to main products page.

 ### - Shopping Bag page

+The Shopping Bag is the page where users add their products to, before advancing to the checkout.
+The features include:
+- Page title at top of page.
+- 'Continue Shopping' button that when clicked will direct users back to the main products page if there are not items in their shopping bag.
+A text message on screen also informs users of this.
+- A list of products with each product info containing the image, the name, the sku number, the price, the quantity and subtotal.
+- A [quantity selector](#quantity-selector) which then updates the bag total, deliery cost and grand total once updated/ or items are removed from bag.
+- 'Remove' button, when clicked will update the number of items the user has chosen.
+- 'Update' button, when clicked will remove the item from the shopping bag instantly.
+- Bag Total - the total amount in GBP (£) of the items in the bag.
+- Delivery - the delivery cost in GBP (£).
+Charged at 10% of the bag total at time of development.
+- Grand total - the grand total of bag total and the delivery in GBP (£).
+- A message about free delivery and how much to spend to activate the promotion in red text.
+This is hidden if shopper has a bag total of +£100 (the current free delivery threshold).
+- 'Keep Shopping' button which directs user back to the main products page when clicked.
+- 'Secure Checkout' button which directs user to the Checkout page when clicked.

 <img src="docs/screenshots/bag.png">

 ### - Checkout page

+The Checkout page is the where users give their delivery information and payment details before confirming the purchase.
+The features include:
+- Page title at top of page.
+- Form for user details that includes Full Name and Email.
+- Form for delivery information that includes 'Phone Number', 'Street Address 1', 'Street Address 1', 'Town or City, County', 'State or Locality', 'Postal Code', 'Country'.
+- 'Country' dropdown input to choose country for delivery.
+- Save Delivery checkbox.
+Feature only avaiable to those signed in.
+Feature to save current form details for future use.
+Links to Sign In or Sing Up if user not signed in.
+- Payment input for card payment and validation.
+Uses Stripe to check.
+Takes long card number, expiry date and CVC secure number.
+- Form with full validation.
+- Order Summary with details of products and cost.
+- Order Total - the total amount in GBP (£) of the items to purcahse.
+- Delivery - the delivery cost in GBP (£).
+Charged at 10% of the order total at time of development.
+- Grand total - the grand total of bag total and the delivery in GBP (£).
+- 'Adust Bag' button, to return to Shopping Bag on click.
+- 'Complete Order' button.
+Users will click this button to confirm all and authorize the purchase.
+Take them to Checkout Success page if valid, otherwise returns here.
+- Text message underneath buttons to infom user of the charge to their card when processed.

 <img src="docs/screenshots/checkout.png">

 ### - Checkout Success page
+The Checkout Success page is the where users get a confirmation of their order details after a successful purchase.
+The features include:
+- 'Thank You' page title at top of page.
+- A message to say that all details are forwarded to the given email.
+- Order info including order number limited in size, for security purposes.
+Message informing customer that full number will be in their email.
+- Order Date, details of products bought, address, phone number, costing.
+- 'Latest Deals' button when clicked will take user to the Special filtered products (currently New Arrivals and Clearance at time of development).

 <img src="docs/screenshots/checkout-success.png">

+### - About Us page

+This page contains a small back-story on the Morgan & Co company.
+Page title and text against the background image found on the homepage.

+### - Contact Us page

+This page contains the Morgan & Co company contact information and social media links.
+Page title, text and links against the background image found on the homepage.

+### - Delivery page

+This page contains the Morgan & Co delivery details.
+Page title and text against the background image found on the homepage.

+### - Returns & Refunds page

+This page contains the Morgan & Co policy on returns and refunds.
+Page title and text against the background image found on the homepage.

 ### - Sign In page

 <img src="docs/screenshots/sign-in.png">

-The Log In page is where visitors can enter their details and log in to their account.
+The Sign In page is where visitors can enter their details and sign in to their account.
 All visitors to the website can view this webpage.
 The features include:
-- 'Log In' title on top of the page.
+- 'Sign In' title on top of the page.
+- A link to Sign Up if the are not a registered user.
-- Username input with placeholder and validation applied.
+- Username or email input with placeholder and validation applied.
 - Password input with placeholder and validation applied.
+- A 'Remember Me' checkbox that can be checked/ticked.
+This feature saves the users details, and will auto-populate the inputs for the next time they visit this page.
-- 'Log In' button.
-When clicked, the user is forwarded to their personal My Cabinet (profile.html) page.
+- 'Sign In' button.
+When clicked, the user is signed in to the website and forwarded to homepage, with a Success! toast informing them of their successful sign in.
+- 'Home' button.
+When clicked, the user is signed in to the website and forwarded to homepage.
+- 'Forgot Password?' link.
+When clicked, the user is directed to the [Password Reset](#password-reset) page.

 ### - Sign Out page

 <img src="docs/screenshots/sign-out.png">

 The Sign Out page is where visitors are asked to confirm if they'd like to Sign Out of the Morgan & Co website, having already clicked on the Sign Out link from the My Account menu.